 Payment Infrastructure and Fiat Connectivity

-The platform provides several mechanisms for the transfer of traditional currency.
+The platform provides several mechanisms for transferring traditional currency.
 The following table details availability for U.S. participants in 2026:

 | Payment Method | Purchase | Liquidation | Deposit | Withdrawal | Processing Time |